• HOME

 Cybernetics is, at its core, a science of purpose.
-It enables the formal modeling of human goals in complex situations, including conversation, decision making, and computer-mediated collaboration.
-Below are examples of software implementations based on a cybernetic framework together with articles, course descriptions, and design proposals that show how cybernetics is an effective tool for harnessing computation in service of human goals.
+It enables the formal modeling of human goals in complex situations, including conversations, decision making, and computer-mediated collaboration.
+The materials below provide both approaches to, and examples of, software implementations based on cybernetic frameworks.
+There are also articles, course descriptions, and design proposals that show how cybernetics is an effective tool for harnessing the trilogy of computation, communication, and conversation, all in service of human goals.

 Presentation materials for talk and software demonstration on 'media — interaction — cybernetics', given at UC Santa Cruz's Digital Arts and New Media Program, April 2005.